sei-international/LEAPMacro.jl/docs/src/model-outputs.md

 ![Results folder contents](assets/images/results_folder_files.png)

 !!! warning "Results cover only non-energy sectors"
-    The Macro model reports results only for non-energy sectors.
+    By default, the Macro model reports results only for non-energy sectors.
 To include all sectors, set the option `include_energy_sectors = true` when [running the Macro model](@ref running-macro).

 Two of the results files (with the run number indicated by `#`) contain multiple variables:
   * `indices_#.csv`: The indices that are passed to LEAP, as specified in the [configuration file](@ref config-link-LEAP)